Spherical cosmological models: an alternative cosmology: Beyond the mass distribution

 We consider infalling particles from outside the black hole.
 Since we need to cross the horizon, we adopt the Novikov frame (appendix~\ref{sect_Novikov}, and more in particular section~\ref{sect_NoviSchwarz}).

-In the mean while, the universe inside the black hole is evolving.
+Parallel to the events in the mother universe, the universe inside the black hole is also evolving.
 Any particle (massive or a photon) that ventures from outside $R_S$ inside $R_S$ must follow a course with decreasing $R$ (see also section~\ref{sect_Novi_orbit}), and will eventually reach the edge of the universe inside $R_S$, at $R_{\rm max}(t_c)$ as given by (\ref{defrmaxt}), $t_c$ a cosmic time that is indeterminate, and at $(P,\Omega)$ in the Novikov frame.
 From that time on we can, and must, consider the orbit in the universe.

-Novikov coordinates and cosmic coordinates are strictly disjunct, because everything in the Novikov frame is traveling with decreasing $R$ while the boundary of the universe on the contrary is expanding and therefore cannot be described in the ingoing Novikov metric: the boundary behaves as a comoving particle in an outgoing Novikov metric.
+Novikov coordinates and cosmic coordinates are strictly disjunct, because everything in the Novikov frame is traveling with decreasing $R$ while the boundary of the universe on the contrary is expanding and therefore cannot be described in the ingoing Novikov metric: the boundary behaves as a comoving shell in an outgoing Novikov metric.
 Therefore we need a metric that encompasses both metrics, and the obvious choice is the inner Schwarzschild-$\Lambda$ metric ($V_0(R)<0$)

 As is well known, the roles of $\bar t$ and $R$ have switched.
 An infinitesimal time interval is given by $dR/\sqrt{-V_0(R)}$ while a radial length is $d{\bar t}\sqrt{-V_0(R)}$.
 The Lorentzian radial velocity in the inner Schwarzschild-$\Lambda$ metric therefore is